M-Patek/HTP/BENCHMARKS.md

 ## 📊 Executive Summary

-PHTP is designed to shift the verification bottleneck from linear scanning to logarithmic accumulation.
+HTP is designed to shift the verification bottleneck from linear scanning to logarithmic accumulation.

 | Metric | RSA Accumulator (Standard) | PHTP (Projected) | Speedup Factor |
 | :--- | :--- | :--- | :--- |